carj/pyPreservica/docs/api.rst

     Change the security tag of an asset or folder
     This is a non blocking call which returns immediately.

-    :param Entity entity: The entity (asset, folder) to be updated
+    :param entity: The entity (asset, folder) to be updated
+    :type  entity: Entity
-    :param str new_tag: The new security tag to be set on the entity
+    :param  new_tag: The new security tag to be set on the entity
+    :type  new_tag: str
-    :return: A progress ID
+    :return: A progress id which can be used to monitor the workflow
     :rtype: str

    .. py:method:: security_tag_sync(entity, new_tag)